vestrel00/contacts-android/howto/howto-query-groups.md

 # How do I retrieve groups?

-This library provides the `GroupsQuery` API, which allows you to get groups associated with an `Account` or `RawContact`.
+This library provides the `GroupsQuery` API that allows you to get groups associated with an `Account` or `RawContact`.

 An instance of the `GroupsQuery` API is obtained by,